spenceriam/mediaVisualizer/README.md

 - **Labels**: Displayed with white center on light gray liner background with proper margins
 - **Tags**: Displayed at full width with beige background and dashed perforation lines
+- **Tag Sensing Details**:
+  - Black Sensing Mark: Horizontal black bar positioned 20px above bottom perforation
+  - Left and Right Notches: Rectangular cutouts (14px x 40px) on both sides at perforation lines
+  - Left only Notch: Rectangular cutout only on the left side at perforation lines
+  - Right only Notch: Rectangular cutout only on the right side at perforation lines
+  - Central Sensing Slot: Rectangular slots at both top and bottom center (40px wide)
 - **Responsive Layout**: Container sizing adapts based on dimensions with consistent padding
 - **Clear Canvas**: Visualization clears when switching between media types for a fresh render